mhweiner/lambdaconf/README.md

 }
 ```

+## Contribution

+Please contribute to this project!
+Issue a PR against `master` and request review.

+- Please test your work thoroughly.
+- Make sure all tests pass with appropriate coverage.

-## How to build locally
+### How to build locally

 ```bash
 npm i
 ```

-## Running tests
+### Running tests

 ```shell script
 npm test
 ```

-Check package.json for other runners.

-## How to contribute

-Issue a PR against `master` and request review.
-Make sure all tests pass and coverage is good.

-## How to publish
+### How to publish (for owners)

 Create a release off of `master`.
 Be sure to use proper semver.
 Use `-rc[x]` for pre-releases.
 Also make sure to check 'pre-release' in GitHub page if you are publishing a pre-release.